isakhammer/workbox/README.md

 # Workbox
 **Multi purpose workbox for scientific Linux workflow!**

 Docker environment for vim workflow of latex development (inspired by this [blog](https://castel.dev/post/lecture-notes-1/)) and basic scientific programming (Python and Julia).
+A similar concept for VScode is the so-called [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers), However, this workflow is specifically for vim development.

 For quite some time have I been struggling with annoyance of random issues that pop up in terms of my vim and latex environment such as vim mapping collisions, zathura-vimtex interface plus other compatibility problems.
 Therefore, I created a docker environment to install everything I need from scratch, which makes is easy to reproduce any flaws in my vim workflow and fix it straight away.